 Entice customers with event-based emails.
 Source: Amazon.com

 This means that it is driven by data.
-Data like your birth date, or you visiting a website, or you just opting in (welcoming you).
+Data like customers' birth date, website visits, or just opting in (welcoming you).
 The email is sent when all the conditions of the trigger are met.
 In order to be able to do this, it is crucial that you choose the right email marketing service.
 A similarity to how this works is a vending machine.
 Like filling the vending machine and putting products in the right slots, the marketer prepares the email campaigns and sets up the triggers.

 You can entice your customers to buy from you, hence making sales, by maximizing this practice.
 Be it welcoming them and offering discounts, or campaign to them on celebratory days, or whatever you feel can work.